sreecodeslayer/diaspora_federation/federation/relayable.md

 ---

-If a person participates on an entity, it needs to be relayed via the author of the parent entity, because only the parent author knows, to whom he shared the original entity.
+If a person participates on an entity, it needs to be relayed via the author of the parent entity, because only the parent author knows, to whom they shared the original entity.

 Such entities are: